Invite friends and family to read the obituary and add memories.

 Glenn leaves behind a legacy marked by dedication, passion, and service.

 A proud veteran of the United States Navy, Glenn served his country with honor and integrity, reflecting the values he carried throughout his life.
+During his time in the United States Navy, Glenn was a Golden Glove boxer and boxed approximately 86 matches losing only 4 of those matches.
 His experience in the Navy enriched his perspective and solidified his appreciation for the freedoms we cherish today.
 Following the United States Navy, Glenn enjoyed a distinguished career as an Engineer for AT&T, where he showcased his expertise and commitment to his work.

-Glenn was an active member of the Masonic lodges at Douglasville and Flint Hill, embodying the principles of brotherhood and charitable work that are central to Masonry.
-In addition to his Masonic affiliations, he was also a Shriner, dedicated to helping children and communities in need.
+Glenn was an active member of the Masonic lodge at Douglasville and Flint Hill, embodying the principles of brotherhood and charitable work that are central to Masonry.
+In addition to his Masonic affiliations, he was also a Shriner, dedicated to helping children.

 He was known for his love of the great outdoors, often taking time to engage in hunting and fishing.
 These activities were not just hobbies for Glenn; they were essential parts of his life that brought him joy and connection to nature.